-The material list consists of a window containing two lists, the surface list and the material library.
+The material list consists of a window containing two lists, the surface list on the left and the material library on the right.
 When selecting a surface in the surface list, the surface is automatically highlighted in the corresponding 3D Materials window.